 One segment of this undertaking includes collaborations with other universities and institutions of learning as well as faculty members at CWRU’s outstanding School of Medicine, with which we share ideas, faculty, researchers, facilities, audiences and funding.

 Evolutionary medicine is an emerging discipline that seeks to connect the scientific understanding of evolutionary processes, past and present, human and non, to medical science and clinical treatment.
-We are consolidating a community of scientists and clinicians, drawn from multiple institutions, university faculties, departments and centers, who have been engaging around this emerging field, and positioning them collectively as the world leader in research, graduate education and ultimately clinical application.
+We are consolidating a community of scientists and clinicians, drawn from multiple institutions, university faculties, departments and centers, who have been engaging around this emerging field, and positioning them collectively as leaders in research, education and ultimately clinical application.

-Establishing a graduate program and research center in evolutionary medicine is a joint effort of three University strategic alliances — Human Health, Infectious Diseases and The Institute for the Science of Origins, with participation from faculty in many departments and centers of SOM, CAS and CSE, as well as Cleveland Museum of Natural History, University Hospitals, and the VA.
-It aims to harness existing interest and activity at the university and partner institutions around the application of evolutionary thinking to medical science.
+An outgrowth of this focus has established a graduate program in evolutionary medicine that offers a masters of science through the Department of Physiology.
+At a deeper level, we aim to harness existing interest and activity at the university and partner institutions around the application of evolutionary thinking in medical science.
 It thereby builds on core strengths to enhance activities in research and discovery by building a powerful scientific network.

 This extraordinary collaboration includes